Suspension Without Pay Letter

 When to Use

-Suspensions, whether unpaid or paid, constitute important components of a workplace discipline policy.
+Suspensions, whether paid or unpaid, constitute important components of a workplace discipline policy.
 Suspensions may be investigatory or disciplinary in nature.
-While this model letter concerns a disciplinary suspension without pay, employers should notify employees in writing of any suspension.
+While this model letter concerns a disciplinary suspension without pay, an employer should notify employees in writing of any suspension.